-Same as everyone else
+Same as everyone else:

-A lot of the templates out there are sub standard
+A lot of the templates out there are substandard:

 Who created all the templates on the Internet in the first place?
 Nobody knows, but the templates are highly recommended and are supposedly written by an expert.
 Whoever these ‘experts’ are shall remain one of mankind’s great mysteries; I can only establish that most of the templates are very poor.
-Unless you are in the career industry, telling which resumes are good, bad and ugly will be very difficult and not advisable.
+Unless you are in the career industry, telling which resumes are good, bad, and ugly will be very difficult and not advisable.

-You are selling yourself short
+You are selling yourself short:

 Surely you deserve the best resume there is and not just a run-of-the-mill template ripped off from the web?
-By really taking the time to making your own resume, you will enhance your life skills as you have to master writing sales copy, creating a salesy layout and a format that is pleasing on the eye.
+By really taking the time to make your own resume, you will enhance your life skills as you have to master writing sales copy, creating a salesy layout and a format that is pleasing to the eye.
 It will take time to make a great resume but the finished product can be used throughout your career (just update it every now and then!).

 So what is a job seeker to do?

 Here’s my plan.
 Go out and Google resumes in your field, both templates and resumes from actual people who have posted their documents publicly.
-Save up to 10 decent ones and start reading and getting a feel for the language, layout and formats.
+Save up to 10 decent ones and start reading and getting a feel for the language, layout, and formats.
 Then delete all the saved resumes and start with your own from a blank canvas.
-I assure you that you will be full of inspiration from others and instead of copying what they have written, you will now cherry pick their components and putting them on paper with your own words.
+I assure you that you will be full of inspiration from others and instead of copying what they have written, you will now cherry-pick their components and put them on paper with your own words.
 Writing a resume from scratch is hard work but it’s doable for all of us and one thing is certain: it will get noticed.

 If I really can’t do it?

 You can try to give your resume a complete makeover.
-Mash it up, throw in some synonyms, change the spacing, type fonts, headers and footers.
+Mash it up, throw in some synonyms, change the spacing, type fonts, headers, and footers.
 Make it look original and hope it passes muster with the employer.
 Or if you are ready to spend some money, work with a professional resume writer that can put together a new and original document for you.